skip to main |

 Part One: The Promises

+Being TV-less ensure that the our grey matter stays grey and not some brown rotting mass which apparently iswhat happens in a TV addicts braint.
 It would ensure that violence,sex and advertisements don't corrupt our moral judgment of things.
 It would ensure that our family stays together for it does away with the remote control fights that has known to push families apart. this in turn would ensure more quality time with the family.
 We'd also turn out to be nicer human beings( in what way, i don't know, but if mom says it is so, then it IS so. mum is the word.)

 in short, it's good for the soul , in a truly incomprehensible way,